parimallpradhan/AWS-DevOps-Engineer/Load Balancer .md

-## What is Load Balancer?
+## What is Elastic Load Balancer?
-### Load Balancer is used to route the traffic from internet to target group.
+Load Balancer is used to route the traffic from internet to target group.Target group is a collection of EC2 instance.

 ## Types Of Load Balancer.